 Cebu City’s score is 1.1, cited as the least satisfying metro to be a driver.

-They say that traffic is a sign of progress, but if you are stuck in a traffic for hours, then that would be a nightmare for drivers.
-I can say that because I am also a driver that has experienced being stuck in traffic for 2 hours, driving to a destination that should only require less than 30 minutes.
-Among the worst experiences I have had would be getting stuck at the Marcelo Fernan bridge during late afternoon and at night.
+People claim that traffic signifies progress, but if you spend hours stuck in traffic, it turns into a nightmare for drivers.
+I can assert this as I am also a driver who endured a two-hour traffic jam when I was heading to a destination that should have taken less than 30 minutes.
+One of my worst experiences involved being stranded at the Marcelo Fernan bridge during late afternoons and evenings.

 Even at Fuente Osmena Circle during rush hour